Guardians vs. Rangers Player Props Betting Odds

 Ramírez Stats

-- Ramirez will look for his sixth straight game with a hit in this matchup.
-During his last five outings he is batting .333 with two doubles, a home run, three walks and an RBI.
+- Ramirez hopes to build on a six-game hitting streak in this matchup.
+In his last 10 games he is hitting .231 with two doubles, a home run, five walks and an RBI.

 Ramírez Recent Games